all-birds birds

 Food and Feeding

-You can attract Grosbeaks to feeders with sunflower seeds.
-Large flocks can descend on your feeders and eat all the sunflower seeds you have.
-Some years you may see these flocks at feeders, while in other years they stay in the North and are not seen their winter range.
+You can attract grosbeaks to feeders with sunflower seeds.
+Large flocks can descend on your feeders, and eat all the sunflower seeds you have.
+Some years you may see these flocks at feeders, while in other years they stay in the north and are not seen their winter range.
 Large southern movements called irruptions are thought to be caused by periodic food shortages.

 For more on food and feeding click here.